rhalbersma/bit_set/README.md

 Rebooting the `std::bitset` franchise
 =====================================

-`xstd::bit_set<N>` is a modern and opiniated reimagining of `std::bitset<N>`, keeping what time has proven to be effective, and throwing out what is not. `xstd::bit_set` is a **fixed-size ordered set of integers** that is compact and fast.
+`xstd::bit_set<N>` is a modern and opinionated reimagining of `std::bitset<N>`, keeping what time has proven to be effective, and throwing out what is not. `xstd::bit_set` is a **fixed-size ordered set of integers** that is compact and fast.
 It does less than `std::bitset<N>` (e.g. no bounds-checking and no exceptions) yet offers more (e.g. iterators to seamlessly interact with the rest of the Standard Library).
 This enables **fixed-size bit-twiddling with set-like syntax**, identical to `std::set<int>`, typically leading to cleaner, more expressive code.

 The `bitset` landscape
 ----------------------